 II.
-Rebuilding Finances and Dismantling the Shizoku (Samurai Class)
+Rebuilding Finances and Dismantling the Shizoku (samurai)

-Early on, the Meiji government had to grapple with the Tokugawa Shogunate's ignorance of foreign affairs and the outflow of gold coins facilitated by European and North American merchants who had been empowered by the Great Powers' diplomacy of intimidation.
+Early on, the Meiji government had to grapple with the Tokugawa Shogunate's ignorance of foreign affairs and the outflow of gold coins facilitated by European and North American merchants who had been empowered by the great powers' diplomacy of intimidation.
 In the Ansei Treaties signed in 1854, the Tokugawa Shogunate was forced to unilaterally agree to exchange 311 ichibu-gin (Japanese silver) coins for 100 dollars in Mexican silver coins.
 Foreign merchants took advantage of the rate in the treaties to use 4 Mexican silver coins to purchase 12 ichibu-gin coins, which they then exchanged for 3 koban (gold coins).
-The 3 koban had a value of 12 Mexican silver coins in other countries, and this enabled the merchants to triple their profits without lifting a finger.
-There were also disputes with foreign merchants
+The 3 koban had the value of 12 Mexican silver coins in other countries, and that enabled the merchants to triple their profits without lifting a finger.
+There were also disputes with foreign merchants about conversion of the "dajo-kansatsu," a form of inconvertible note issued in large volumes by the Meiji government after the Restoration.
+Shigenobu Okuma, the newly-appointed Vice Governor of Foreign Affairs, was sent to Yokohama to resolve matters.
+He had already shown his skills in dealing with the Christian problem in Nagasaki, and as he rushed to Yokohama to negotiate with the foreign merchants, what he discovered was that the heart of the problem was not foreign relations at all.
+It was internal, a question of Japan's own finances.